flowxo/flowxo-sdk/README.md

 That's all.
 The other tools that the SDK uses will be installed locally with `npm install`.

+# Service Authoring Guidelines

+Please review our [Service Authoring Guidelines](GUIDELINES.md) which detail the code conventions, language, style and structure that services should follow.

 # Example Services

 Use our example services as a reference when building your service: